poold - automated resource pools partitioning daemon

 The resource pools service's FMRI is:

 poold's configuration details are held in a libpool(3LIB) configuration and you can access all customizable behavior from this configuration.

-poold periodically examines the load on the system and decides whether intervention is required to maintain optimal system performance with respect to cpu consumption. poold also responds to externally initiated (with respect to poold) changes of either resource pools configuration or objectives.
+poold periodically examines the load on the system and decides whether intervention is required to maintain optimal system performance with respect to resource consumption. poold also responds to externally initiated (with respect to poold) changes of either resource configuration or objectives.

-If intervention is required, poold attempts to reallocate the available CPUs to ensure that performance objectives are satisfied.
-If it is not possible for poold to meet performance objectives with the available CPUs, then a message is written to the log. poold allocates scarce CPUs according to the objectives configured by the administrator.
-The system administrator must determine which pools are most deserving of scarce resource and indicate this through the importance of pools and objectives.
+If intervention is required, poold attempts to reallocate the available resources to ensure that performance objectives are satisfied.
+If it is not possible for poold to meet performance objectives with the available resources, then a message is written to the log. poold allocates scarce resources according to the objectives configured by the administrator.
+The system administrator must determine which resource pools are most deserving of scarce resource and indicate this through the importance of resource pools and objectives.